Skip to content

-The flowering stems of wild grasses have a unique shape that allows them to be easily inhaled by humans or animals if they handle wild grass, put it in their mouths, or play in areas where wild grass grows.
-Aspiration of wild grass can cause coughing, respiratory irritation, and lung disease, such as pneumonia, that can be very difficult to diagnose and treat.
+The flowering stems of many wild grasses have a unique foxtail-like shape that allows them to be easily inhaled by humans or animals.
+The inhalation—also known as aspiration—of wild grass can cause coughing, respiratory irritation, and lung disease, such as pneumonia, which can be very difficult to diagnose and treat.

 • Foxtail